Sjors/nado-book/taproot/schnorr-libsecp256k1.md

 They write something in the code, they use some part of the library, you download the library from the Bitcoin Core code, the part of the library is used, and then the Bitcoin Core developers may not have noticed some change that happened to the library and all of the sudden the stuff they wanted Bitcoin Core to do isn't actually doing what they wanted Bitcoin Core to do because the library wasn't doing what they thought it would do because someone else was maintaining the library.
 Is that a correct summary?

 Sjors Provoost:
 Yeah, that's right.
-And to clarify what specifically happened here, [crosstalk 00:05:05]
+And to clarify what specifically happened here...

 Aaron Van Wirdum:
 You picked Bitcoin Core 8 because there was a specific example you wanted to go to.

 Sjors Provoost:
 Yeah, I might be wrong about the number because Bitcoin Core 8 had a different problem.
 But sort of around that time, there was another bug in OpenSSL that I believe was unrelated to the problem that happened.
 But they basically had to upgrade OpenSSL because the old version was simply not safe.
 But unbeknownst to the Core devs, there was another change in OpenSSL when they upgraded.
 And in particular, this was about when you see a signature, do you consider it valid or not?
 And the original version of OpenSSL was pretty relaxed, so it would accept signatures as valid even if they did not meet the exact spec.
 And they wouldn't be signed by somebody else, so it wasn't about stealing funds, but it was just you could be a little bit sloppy about maybe you add a byte to the signature or maybe not.
 So the notation could be a bit sloppy.
 And the new version was very picky.
 Now, if you use Bitcoin software to create a transaction, that was not a problem, because any Bitcoin transaction was signed very strictly according to the protocol.
 But if you are now validating these transactions, if you use old software and you would see a sloppy version that was made with some other piece of software, the old software would be fine, the new software would say it's invalid.
-So all of a sudden you have an [inaudible 00:06:19] soft fork.
+So all of a sudden you have an accidental soft fork.

 Aaron Van Wirdum:
 Right.
-And that's what actually happens.
+And that's what actually happened.

 Sjors Provoost:
 Well, yes.